jonasgwt/ChargeEV/README.md

 The App has **only been optimised for IOS**.

-To start, download the ExpoGo app and scan the following QR code (In Camera App) Contact Mila @MilaTayJK (Telegram) should you have any issues
+To start, download the ExpoGo app and scan the following QR code (In the Camera App) Contact Mila @MilaTayJK (Telegram) should you have any issues

 <p float="center">